e-HAIL Members

 Professor, Nursing, Health Behavior & Biological Sciences, and Systems, Populations

-Areas of Expertise: AI/ML; data science; mathematical modeling; statistical computing; brain mapping; neuroscience.
+Areas of Expertise: AI/ML; data science; mathematical modeling; statistical computing; brain mapping; neuroscience

 Publications: